dunterov/terminus-env-metrics-exporter/README.md

 ```

 It uses [Terminus](https://docs.pantheon.io/terminus/install) so if you plan to use
-this tool without Docker you have to install Terminus first.
+this tool without Docker you'll need to install `Terminus` first.

 ## Features